-In Luxembourg, the Telévie Dream Team' organised a football match to raise money for Telévie 2012
+In Luxembourg, the Telévie 'Dream Team' organised a football match to raise money for Televie 2012

-Spain's Antena 3 Una gota una Vida (A Drop, A Life) foundation raised over €185,000 to provide clean water to children in Senegal
+Spain's Antena 3 Una gota una Vida (A Drop, A Life) foundation raised over €185,000 to provide clean water to children in Senegal ready for testing by schland

-Singer Joey Kelly (left) celebrates raising €120,000, and breaking a Guinness world record, with Spendenmarathon host Wolfram Kons
+Singer Joe Wkelly (left) celebrates raising 120 000 and treaking a Guinness world record with spendermaratron host Wolfram Kons.

-Low-emission scooters ready for testing by Mediengruppe RTL Deutschland employees on environMINDday.
+Low-emission scooters.